microbus-io/fabric/README.md

 ### Architecture

 * [Layered architectural diagram](./docs/blocks/layers.md) - A map of the building blocks of `Microbus` and how they relate to one another
-* [Catalog of packages](./docs/structure/packages.md) - If you like reading code, this will help you find your way around the codebase
+* [Catalog of packages](./docs/structure/packages.md) - Find your way around the codebase

 ### Guides